Roolymoo/pyweek17/README.md

 1. There is a minor rendering error with the planet where little chunks of it will be missing.
 2. Planets render a little weird.
 3. The smallest planet is a bit hard to see.
+4. Yes, the code is pretty gross.
+This is because of time constraints (due to the nature of the project (one week to complete) and life).
+If you're looking to mess with the source, good luck, and sorry!

+# Notes on Source and Assets

+* All Python code was written from scratch by the authors Dickson Wong and Lucas Ashbury-Bridgwood.
+* Images made by Dickson Wong.
+* Sound effects made by Lucas Ashbury-Bridgwood using [sfxr](http://www.drpetter.se/project_sfxr.html).